MorrisXu-Driving/Improving_DeepSpeech_2_by_RNN_Transducer_Pytorch_Implementation/README.md

 ## 3. RNN-Transducer based DeepSpeech 2
 ![Image](https://github.com/MorrisXu-Driving/Improving_DeepSpeech_2_by_RNN_Transducer/blob/master/readme_img/Transducer.JPG)
 This diagram shows the model architecture in this repository.
 Please read the code with this graph to have better understanding.
+The RNN-Transducer Structure consider not only  the input acoustic features but also the output labels from *t-1*.

 # Result Comparison
 ## CER